EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Acknowledgements

 The authors thank Dr Mark van der Wilk for discussions and insightful feedback, especially in the conceptualization of this project.
 CT gratefully acknowledges support from a BASF/Royal Academy of Engineering Senior Research Fellowship.
-This work was also partially supported by the Basic Science research program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning under the contract No. NRF-2021R1C1C1012014.
+This work was partially supported by the Basic Science research program through the National Research Foundation of Korea (NRF) funded by the Ministry of Science, ICT \& Future Planning under the contract No.NRF-2021R1C1C1012014 as well as USC ECET's funding under CYPRES award as part of the distribution of a settlement relating to fuel economy for gasoline-powered vehicles.